 Within a month of receiving Sunset Affair into his stables, Bougoure had won a race with him at Eagle Farm and would soon see the horse racing successfully in flying handicaps.
 Jim Pantos and George Georgopoulos were well pleased with their new trainer.
 The two men were even more pleased when Bougoure cautiously advised them that in Strawberry Road, their unraced Whiskey Road colt, they might have bred something rather special.
-The moment of revelation came for Bougoure when he subjected Strawberry Road to his first barrier trial.
-Last in the field at the 200-metre mark, the Whiskey Road colt revealed remarkable acceleration in the blink of an eye to win the trial running away.
+The moment of revelation came for Bougoure when he subjected Strawberry Road to his first barrier trial at Ascot.
+Last in the field at the 200-metre mark, the Whiskey Road colt revealed remarkable acceleration in the blink of an eye when Mel Schumacher gave him a kick in the ribs and he went on to win the trial running away.
 Strawberry certainly seemed like something to get hung up about.
 Given that the colt was bred on staying lines, Bougoure brought him along slowly and he only raced twice as a juvenile, on the last two Saturdays of the season.
 The bay’s racecourse debut came at Doomben in the 1200-metre First Todman Handicap.
 For a colt destined to win the A.J.C.
 Derby, there was a certain irony in the choice of jockey for his first few races.
 It was none other than the veteran Mel Schumacher.
 Now, Mel had ridden enough top horses in his lifetime to recognise a putative champion from the saddle, and while Strawberry Road could only run fifth that day at Doomben in the race won by the 7/4 favourite Rival Planet, Mel’s post-race report was glowing.

 The following Saturday in the first race at Eagle Farm, a two-year-old handicap over 1200 metres, Strawberry Road (11/4) showed improvement to finish second in the race won by Panama Red.
 Those two educational gallops were all that the son of Whiskey Road needed to understand about the business of racing.
-Eleven days later in a nineteen-horse field at a midweek meeting at Eagle Farm, and stepping up in distance to 1400 metres, Strawberry Road and Mel Schumacher won the Q.T.C.
-Queensland Handicap by one and three-quarter lengths.
+Eleven days later in a nineteen-horse field on Brisbane Show Day at Eagle Farm, and stepping up in distance to 1400 metres, Strawberry Road and Mel Schumacher won the prestigious Q.T.C.
+Queensland Handicap against older horses by one and three-quarter lengths.
+Backed into 11/2, the Bougoure stable enjoyed a good day.
 Strawberry Road wasn’t the only horse to come out of that meeting and hit the headlines later in his career.
 For those sportsmen with an interest in Turf history, Strawberry Road won the sixth race on a seven-race card.
 Thirty-five minutes earlier the Country Cup had been run and won by the 6/4 favourite, a five-year-old bay gelding by Bold Aussie registered as Bold Personality.
 Two years later, almost to the day, on the very same racecourse but over 100 metres further, Bold Personality would be caught up in one of Australian racing’s most sensational (and amateurish) scandals.
 Meanwhile, ‘Strawberry’ was put aside for almost five months to allow him to ripen and strengthen.

 In most racing seasons the ratings of dominant three-year-old thoroughbreds can change dramatically during the course of the season especially from the spring to the autumn.
 This was particularly true of the 1982-83 crop in Australia.
 While Strawberry Road was afforded the luxury of maturing in a Queensland paddock, his greatness unsuspected by all except perhaps Doug Bougoure, three other colts came to dominate proceedings in the classic races viz.
 Grosvenor, Veloso and Cossack Prince.
 Between them, this triumvirate would annex the S.T.C.
 Peter Pan Stakes, Gloaming Stakes and Hill Stakes; A.J.C.
 Spring Champion Stakes; V.A.T.C.
 Caulfield Guineas and the V.R.C.
 Derby.
 More remarkable still was the fact that in each of the aforementioned races, except for the Peter Pan Stakes and Hill Stakes, the same three colts filled the first three placings, albeit in changing order.
 Shades of Avenger, Ajax and Hua in the spring of 1937!
 So, what were the backgrounds of each of these three colts?